anishjv/cellapp-analysis/README.md

 summary = exp_analysis.summarize_data(True)
 ```

+**Quality metrics** - The *summarize_data* function calculate wo simple quality metrics: the number of peaks per cell track and fluctuations in cell area (standard deviation).
+These are stored in the *self.quality* dictionary.
+The number of peaks per cell track is summarized as a histogram in the excel spreadsheet in the sheet labeled "Quality".
+Cell area standard deviation is reported as a column vector.

 3.**Plotting mode**: One can create multiple objects corresponding, e.g., to multiple repeats of an experiment.

 ```python